Lebanese Forces (militia): Territory Handover to the LAF

-On the 1st April 1990, following an agreement between Geagea and Hrawi, General Elie Hayek (who had been appointed commander of the Mount Lebanon governorate two weeks prior) was mandated by the executive to begin the transfer of military and political administrations in the Christian enclave from the LF to the West Beirut government.
+On 1 April 1990, following an agreement between Geagea and Hrawi, General Elie Hayek (who had been appointed commander of the Mount Lebanon governorate two weeks prior) was mandated by the executive to begin the transfer of military and political administrations in the Christian enclave from the LF to the West Beirut government.
 The territories in the Christian North Governorate and East Beirut would still remain under complete LF control, in addition to the 30000 reservist 10000 active men strong militia remain intact for the moment.
 In response, Aoun announced that he would not accept any alliance between the two, and transferring the regions of the Metn was thus impossible due to the raging Elimination War.

-To further demonstrate his commitment to Taif and willingness to extend civilian administration in “Marounistan”, Geagea placed Hayek's bureau at the LF HQ in Jounieh.
+To further demonstrate his commitment to Taif and willingness to extend civilian administration in "Marounistan", Geagea placed Hayek's bureau at the LF HQ in Jounieh.

-Following the defeat and surrender of Aoun at Baabda on the 13th October 1990, the LAF under Hayek's command began extending its influence South into the Metn and Baabda.
+Following the defeat and surrender of Aoun at Baabda on 13 October 1990, the LAF under Hayek's command began extending its influence South into the Metn and Baabda.

-On the 30 April 1991 – final date imposed by the government for the total surrender of weapons and heavy artillery – all LF areas were ceded to the army command for the first time since 1975.
+On 30 April 1991 – final date imposed by the government for the total surrender of weapons and heavy artillery – all LF areas were ceded to the army command for the first time since 1975.

 The Second Republic (1990–2005)

 After Aoun surrendered on 13 October 1990 to the rival Syrian-backed President Hrawi, Geagea was offered ministerial posts in the new government.
 He refused several times, because he was opposed to Syrian interference in Lebanese affairs, and his relationship with the new government deteriorated.

-On March 23, 1994, the Lebanese government headed by Rafic Hariri ordered the dissolution of the LF.
-On April 21, 1994, Geagea was arrested on charges of setting a bomb in a church at Zouk Mikael, of instigating acts of violence, and of committing assassinations during the Lebanese Civil War.
+On 23 March 1994, the Lebanese government headed by Rafic Hariri ordered the dissolution of the LF.
+On 21 April 1994, Geagea was arrested on charges of setting a bomb in a church at Zouk Mikael, of instigating acts of violence, and of committing assassinations during the Lebanese Civil War.
 Although he was acquitted of the first charge, Geagea was subsequently arrested and sentenced to life imprisonment on several different counts, including the assassination of former Prime Minister Rashid Karami in 1987.
 He was incarcerated in solitary confinement, with his access to the outside world severely restricted.
 Amnesty International criticized the conduct of the trials and demanded Geagea's release, and Geagea's supporters argued that the Syrian-controlled Lebanese government had used the alleged crimes as a pretext for jailing Geagea and banning an anti-Syrian party.

 Many members of the Lebanese Forces were arrested and brutally tortured in the period of 1993–1994.
 At least one died in Syrian custody and many others were severely injured.

 Military structure

 Command

-Initially allocated at the Kataeb Party's offices in Achrafieh, the LF Headquarters was relocated in August 1976 by Bashir Gemayel to an abandoned hospital at the Karantina neighborhood located east of the Port of Beirut, where it stayed until 1986, before being moved to its final location at the coastal town of Amsheet.
+Initially allocated at the Kataeb Party's offices in Achrafieh, the LF Headquarters was relocated in August 1976 by Bachir Gemayel to an abandoned hospital at the Karantina neighborhood located east of the Port of Beirut, where it stayed until 1986, before being moved to its final location at the coastal town of Amsheet.